Skip to content

 Become a Town Councillor for Saltash Town Council

-Considering standing for election to Saltash Town Council in the 2025 elections?
+Considering standing for election to Saltash Town Council?

-Below are examples of questions you may wish to have answered, key dates you may wish to consider and information on how to find out more and apply to be a Town Councillor.
+Below are examples of questions you may wish to have answered and information on how to find out more and apply to be a Town Councillor.

 If your question isn't answered below or you want to know more, email enquiries@saltash.gov.uk or call the Saltash Guildhall on 01752 844846.